ropertunizar/ropertunizar.github.io/content/publications/2024-spectralwaste/index.md

   * RGB images (3.8 GB): [OneDrive][raw-full-rgb-onedrive].
   * RGB and HSI images (1.3 TB): Please contact the [authors](mailto:fpena@unizar.es,acm@unizar.es).

-In the paper we use a preprocessed version of the labeled images for reduced storage, which can be directly downloaded from the following links.
-The code to replicate the paper experiments using this data is available on [GitHub][segmentation-repo].
+For the paper, we use a preprocessed version of the labeled images, optimized for both reduced storage and faster training.
+The code to replicate the experiments using this version is available on [GitHub][segmentation-repo].

 * Labeled RGB and HSI images (23 GB): [Zenodo][preprocessed-labeled-zenodo], [OneDrive][preprocessed-labeled-onedrive].
 * Unlabeled RGB and HSI images (178 GB): [OneDrive][preprocessed-unlabeled-onedrive].